jyotiprakash-m/web3auth-assignment/README.md

 ```
 > STEP:3 SignUp / Login to [web3auth.io](https://dashboard.web3auth.io/) and Create a project

-> STEP:4 Create .env.local file in the root folder and provide the clientId and mongodb url as below
+> STEP:4 Create .env.local file in the root folder and provide the clientId of web3auth and mongodb connection url as below

 ```sh
 MONGO_URI="***"